 Board Chairman Emeritus, Co-Founder

 Sherman Severin co-founded the Bainbridge Graduate Institute along with Gifford and Libba Pinchot in 2002.
 He served as an Executive in Residence in 2005 and taught leadership informally, which to him is as natural as breathing.
 Sherman co-founded and served as chairman of Marylhurst University’s Graduate Department of Management.
-He is the author of In the Twinkle of an Eye: Corporate Extinction & Rebirth, a book about personal and corporate rebirth during downsizing.
+He was the author of In the Twinkle of an Eye: Corporate Extinction & Rebirth, a book about personal and corporate rebirth during downsizing.

 Sherman’s extensive business and entrepreneurial history includes: Co-Founder and former acting VP of Business Development, CTO at a national retail energy transaction exchange information clearinghouse, and President and CEO of United Epitaxial Technologies, an engineered materials company.

 On Saturday, October 18th, the Organization Systems Renewal (OSR) Program celebrated 35th years professional education to learners seeking to develop...October 24, 2014